upsideos/upsideos-solana-rwa/README.md

 ### Example: Exchanges Can Register Omnibus Accounts

 Centralized exchanges can register custody addresses using the same method as other users.
-They contact the Issuer to provision accounts and the Transfer Admin or Wallets Admin calls `initializeTransferRestrictionHolder()`, `initializeHolderGroup()`, `initializeSecurityAssociatedAccount()` for the exchange account.
+They contact the Issuer to provision accounts and the Transfer Admin or Wallets Admin calls `initializeTransferRestrictionHolder()`, `initializeHolderGroup()`, `initializeSecurityAssociatedAccount(groupId, holderId)` for the exchange account.

-When customers of the exchange want to withdraw tokens from the exchange account they must withdraw into an account that the Transfer Admin has provisioned for them with `initializeSecurityAssociatedAccount()`.
+When customers of the exchange want to withdraw tokens from the exchange account they must withdraw into an account that the Transfer Admin has provisioned for them with `initializeSecurityAssociatedAccount(groupId, holderId)`.

 Talk to a lawyer about when exchange accounts may or may not exceed the maximum number of holders allowed for a token.